Bytes and Bits

 Taylor Smith

-I'm not sure I agree about HLSL.
-To me, it seemed more like Compute Shaders.
+I'm not sure I agree about Optimization.
+To me, it seemed more like Graphics Pipeline.

 Jordan Lee